The 6 Regions Of Southern Italy

 Pescasseroli, Rivisondoli & Roccaraso – popular winter ski resorts.

-Gran Sasso, Laga Mountains, and Mount Majella – popular mountains, peaks and hills rich in history, traditions and art.
+Gran Sasso, Laga Mountains, and Mount Majella – are popular mountains, peaks and hills rich in history, traditions and art.

 Aterno Valley – an area full of ancient villages and pretty scenery.